-Weekly mailings from the Second Master are sent by email to parents and nominated guardians.
+Weekly mailings are sent by email to parents and nominated guardians.
 These are an important source of information, containing letters to specific year groups and details of forthcoming events.
 They should be consulted carefully.
 School weekly mailings are also found under the 'What's On' tab of the website.